McSpider/XMLValidator/README.md

 XMLValidator
 ============

-This program was created to validate your xml files to the OCN modules.
-This program is not designed to make your XML files perfect but it should make them syntaxually correct so there are a lot fewer errors that the mapdevs have to spend time fixing when they could be doing more productive thigs.
+This program was created to validate your XML files to the OCN modules.
+This program is not designed to make your XML files perfect but it should make them syntactically correct so there are a lot fewer errors that the mapdevs have to spend time fixing when they could be doing more productive things.

 How to install and use
 ======================